 - Ecological footprint.

-“The BAU2 and CT scenarios show stunting within a decade or so“, Concludes the study.
-“Both scenarios therefore indicate that it is not possible to continue the business as usual, that is, to pursue continuous growth.
-Even if coupled with unprecedented technological development, the “continuous growth” model would still lead to declines in industrial capital, agricultural production and levels of well-being within this century.
+“The BAU2 and CT scenarios show stunting within a decade or so“, concludes the study.
+“Both scenarios therefore indicate that it is not possible to continue business as usual, i.e. pursue continuous growth.
+Even when coupled with unprecedented technological development, the “continuous growth” model would still lead to declines in industrial capital, agricultural production and levels of well-being within this century.

 The collapse of society is not the end

-However, the collapse of society (of the CURRENT model of society, to be more precise) sounds like a death sentence for humanity, but it is not.
+Anyway, the collapse of society (of the CURRENT model of society, to be more precise) sounds like a death sentence for humanity, but that is not the case.

 Economic and industrial growth will stop, and then decline.
 This will damage food production and the standard of living.
 In terms of timing, the scenario BAU2 shows a steep decline around 2040, the new study says, even anticipating that of 1972.